danielballan/pims2-prototype/README.md

   lazy_array = reader.read()
   ```

-  *The usage `pims.open(file).read()` is still satisfyingly succinct and rhymes
+  The usage `pims.open(file).read()` is still satisfyingly succinct and rhymes
   nicely with the opening files in Python `open(file).read()`.
 Reading a file
   with PIMS will feel like reading a file with Python, but instead of returning
   an iterable of lines, it returns a lazy array-like object, which can be
-  treated as an iterable sequence of images.*
+  treated as an iterable sequence of images.

 * **Use Dask** Embrace dask arrays, leaving behind PIMS' lazy array-like
   classes `FramesSequence` and `FramesSequenceND`.
+We may also want to provide
+  the option for readers to return plain numpy arrays as well or instead.
+See
+  below more more on this point.

 ### PIMS as a Pattern

 In the proposed design for 2.0, the "core" PIMS library becomes quite small
 indeed, and some applications unnecessary to even install.

-Suppose I have a library for reading and analyzing microscopy images.
-I already
+Suppose I have a library for reading and analyzing microscopy images in
-have I/O code.
-I could wrap it in a class that implements a PIMS-compatible
+particular file format.
+I already have I/O code.
+I could wrap it in a class that
-reader---which is just an object with a `metadata` attribute and a `read()`
+implements a PIMS-compatible reader.
+(As illusrated with `reader` above in the
+example below, a "PIMS compatible reader" is a very small API, so this is likely
-method that returns a dask array---and I could make it discoverable by declaring
+< 100 lines of code.)
+I could make the reader discoverable by declaring a
-a ``'pims.reader'`` entrypoint to my ``setup.py``.
+``'pims.readers'`` entrypoint in my ``setup.py``.
 As emphasized above, I could
 do both of these things without importing pims.

-What have I gained?
-If all I care about is my microscopy images, not much.
-There
+What have I gained for my effort?
+If all I care about is my particular file
-is no benefit to installing pims itself; I can just import and use my
+format, not much.
+I'll see no benefit to installing pims itself; I can just
-PIMS-compatible reader class directly from my package.
-But when I or one of my
+import and use my PIMS-compatible reader class directly from my package.
+But
-users needs to read two different kinds of formats, perhaps to align microscopy
+when I or one of my collaborators needs to read two different kinds of formats,
-images with PNG or HDF5 images from other instrument or another group, now PIMS
+perhaps to align microscopy images with images from another instrument or
-adds value.
-If there exist PIMS-compatible objects for all the formats involved,
+another group, now PIMS adds value.
+If I can find or make PIMS-compatible
-my code will have to change very little.
-I may even decide to install pims
+objects for all the formats involved, my code will have to change very little
+moving from one format to another.
+And to smooth over the differences entirely,
-itself to engage the automatic MIME type inspection and dispatch in
+I may decide to install pims itself to engage the automatic MIME type inspection
-``pims.open``.
+and dispatch in ``pims.open``.

 ### More Embellishments to Consider